edster9/laravel-rest-docker/readme.md

 # [laravel-rest-docker](https://documenter.getpostman.com/view/762427/maverick/7TGjEcp#intro) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]

 ## Introduction
 This project demonstrates a self contained docker environment for a sample Laravel REST api with passport authentication.
+It domonstrates the ability to run a PHP/Laravel REST API server inside a Docker stack.

 ### API Overview
 The API is a Project/Tasks/Users hierarchy design with a MySQL database to store all the object data.